Understanding SMART on FHIR

 Meta.SessionID

-Redox provides a unique SessionID that you must include in the _redox_session field to make subsequent FHIR® requests.
+A unique SessionID that you must include in the _redox_session field to make additional FHIR® requests.

 Meta.SessionBaseURL

-This is a FHIR®-base URL that can be used in the _redox_session field to make subsequent FHIR® requests.
+A FHIR®-based URL that you can use in the _redox_session field to make additional FHIR® requests.

 1